June 6, 2017 / admin / Comments Off on Welcome to Better Streets for Enfield! /

 If you want streets that are friendly to people, not just traffic, you’re in the right place.

-Better Streets is a group of Enfield residents from many different walks of life – parents, grandparents, community volunteers and so on.
+Better Streets is a group of Enfield residents from many different walks of life.
 Some of us cycle to get around; many of us walk, use public transport and drive – but we’re all agreed that we want healthier, safer, better streets that work for everyone in the borough.

 To find out more about our vision, see our manifesto.
 You can also find us (far too often) on Facebook and Twitter.
 Our latest news is below.
 Enjoy!

 You can read how Enfield Council is planning for vibrant town centres in the Local Plan here (Chapter 7).